feliciaschulz/deNovo_longReadAssembly/README.md

 ```
 The specification -t 1 had to be used because of an error, but did not slow down the process.

+The QUAST analysis with the reference genome showed that there were 211.81 mismatches per 100 kbp.
+The length of the misassembled contigs is 11372283bp.
+The total aligned length is 11956409.
+There are 21.6 indels per 100 kbp.
+The NGA50 is 267325bp.
+NGA50 is similar to N50, just that it counts the length of the longest aligned sequences rather than the length of the contigs themselves.

 ### Adding the reference to gitignore
+The reference genome is likely too large to push to the remote repository and is therefore added to .gitignore
 ```bash
 echo "GCF*" >> .gitignore
 ```